John-santhosh/Node/13_MongoDB/About_mongoDB.md

 - these `document` have key value structure that looks like json
 - collection holds all of the data about a user for eg, instead of breaking it into related tables
 - duplicated and distributing the data where deemed necessary in a nosql structure is permitted.
+- have `collection instead of table and document instead of record`

 ## Advantages of MongoDB.